Let’s first quickly talk about…

 Honestly, it is one of the best things you can do when preparing the application.

-Because writing a cover letter makes it clear to the Home Office worker how you meet the requirements.
+As long as the letters are well structured, writing a cover letter can make it clear to the Home Office worker how you satisfy the relevant requirements.

 You should write about the following things in your supporting letter:

 - How the UK partner meets the financial requirement;

 - The accommodation that will be available to you and your UK partner for when you arrive in the UK;